vergilken/Leetcode/Welcome file.md

 # Tarjan Algorithm with Directed Graph

 ## SCCS
-Strongly connected components is self-contained cycles within a directed graph where every vertex in a given
+Strongly connected components is self-contained cycles within a directed graph where every vertex in a given cycle can reach every other vertex in the same cycle.

-## Export a file
+##

-You can export the current file by clicking **Export to disk** in the menu.
-You can choose to export the file as plain Markdown, as HTML using a Handlebars template or as a PDF.

 # Synchronization